 - Laura Misch often accompanies brother Tom on sax, released her own jazz album “Playground” last year, touring UK and Europe and playing at Royal Albert Hall.

 - Professor Francis Pott is a Composer and Pianist whose compositions have been performed in over 40 countries and widely published with over 30 recordings.
-In March the Oxford chamber choir Commotio recorded 2 works in Keble College Chapel, to be released as a CD, under the title “At First Light”.
+The Oxford chamber choir Commotio recorded 2 works in Keble College Chapel, to be released as a CD, under the title “At First Light”.
 Full details of Francis and his Compositions and Recordings can be found at https://www.francispott.com

 Artists – art